-Life Cycle: Adult females deposit 300-600 eggs within their compact, cottony mass.
+Adult females deposit 300-600 eggs within an excreted, compact, waxy cottony-appearing mass mostly found on the underside of leaves (these egg cases can be confused with downy mildew).
 Egg laying is continues for about 2 weeks with the female dying shortly after all eggs are laid.
 Hatching occurs within 1-3 weeks and the small active yellow nymphs begin migrating over the plant in search of feeding sites on which to settle.
 As they feed, they secrete honeydew and a waxy coating begins to form over their bodies.
 Female nymphs pass through three stages (instars) with a generation taking as little as one month, depending on temperature.
 Male nymphs pass through five instars.
 They do not feed after the first two instars and exist solely to fertilize the females.
 In the greenhouse, continuous and overlapping generations occur throughout the year.
 There is little winter survival outside of greenhouses in the North.

 Tip: Control ants when releasing beneficial insects.
-Ants feed on the honeydew that mealybugs produce and protect them from predators to ensure this food supply.
+Ants feed on the honeydew that mealybugs produce and protect the bugs from predators to ensure this food supply.